getBoolean/flutter_boolean_template/README.md

 1. [ ] Setup Codecov for your repository, see the [Codecov](https://docs.codecov.com/docs/quick-start) docs
 1. [ ] Activate [melos](https://pub.dev/packages/melos) globally, see the [Melos](#melos)
-section for the configured monorepo scripts
+section for setup and the configured monorepo scripts

-    ```bash
-    dart pub global activate melos
-    melos bootstrap

-    # Or if dart executables are not on your path
-    dart pub global run melos bootstrap
-    ```

 ## Feature Goals